HizanLi/Generate-list-of-song-in-html/README.txt

 python Song_generator.py

-Please view: http://www.cyberpunk-studio.com/ for demonstration
+Please view: http://www.cyberpunk-studio.com/ for demonstration or see the Example folder